Raffi: Advocacy

-Child Honouring
+Child honouring

-In 1997, Raffi developed the idea of "Child Honouring," which he described in 2021 as "a vision of an extraordinary social-change revolution with the universal human at its heart, and that universal human is the human child".
-In 2006, he described the Child Honouring ethic is described as a "vision, an organizing principle, and a way of life—a revolution in values that calls for a profound redesign of every sphere of society."
+In 1997, Raffi developed the idea of "child honouring", which he described in 2021 as "a vision of an extraordinary social-change revolution with the universal human at its heart, and that universal human is the human child".
+In 2006, he described the child honouring ethic is described as a "vision, an organizing principle, and a way of life—a revolution in values that calls for a profound redesign of every sphere of society."
 His "Covenant for Honouring Children" outlines the principles of this philosophy.

-In 2006, with Dr. Sharna Olfman, he co-edited an anthology, Child Honouring: How to Turn This World Around, which introduces Child Honouring as a philosophy for restoring communities and ecosystems.
+In 2006, with Dr. Sharna Olfman, he co-edited an anthology, Child Honouring: How to Turn This World Around, which introduces child honouring as a philosophy for restoring communities and ecosystems.
 It contains chapters by Penelope Leach, Fritjof Capra, David Korten, Riane Eisler, Mary Gordon, Graça Machel, Joel Bakan, Matthew Fox, Barbara Kingsolver, Jean-Daniel Ó Donncada, and others.
 The book's foreword is by the 14th Dalai Lama.
 The musical album Resisto Dancing: Songs of Compassionate Revolution was released as a tie-in for the book.

-In a 2006 speech, Iona Campagnolo, Lieutenant Governor of British Columbia, referred to Child Honouring as a "vast change in the human paradigm."
+In a 2006 speech, Iona Campagnolo, Lieutenant Governor of British Columbia, referred to child honouring as a "vast change in the human paradigm."

 Raffi advocates for a child's right to live free of commercial exploitation and he has consistently refused all commercial endorsement offers.
 Raffi's company has never directly advertised nor marketed to children.
 In 2005, he sent an open letter to Ted Rogers of Rogers Wireless, urging them to stop marketing cell phones to children.
 He also turned down a film proposal for "Baby Beluga" because of the nature of the funding, which was based on exploitative advertising and marketing.

-Raffi has been hailed for his work as "Canada's all time children's champion".

 In October 2006, Raffi was presented with the Fred Rogers Integrity Award by the Campaign for a Commercial-Free Childhood at the Judge Baker Children's Center in Boston, for his consistent refusal to use his music in endorsements that market products directly to children.

 In 2012, after learning details surrounding the online bullying, exploitation and ultimate suicide of teenager Amanda Todd, Raffi and his Raffi Foundation for Child Honouring co-founded the Red Hood Project with business owner, former Crown prosecutor, community and arts philanthropist and advocate Sandy Garossino and design professional, writer, educator and community activist Mark Busse.
 Red Hood Project is a movement for consumer protection for children online that launched in November 2012.

 In June 2013, Raffi published the book Lightweb Darkweb: Three Reasons to Reform Social Media Before it Re-forms Us, which examines both the benefits and the dangers present on the internet and in social media.